AuraTown/MidiMama/README.md

 ## Browser Compatibility

-ShowMidi works in all modern browsers that support the Web MIDI API:
+MIDI Mama works in all modern browsers that support the Web MIDI API:

 - Chrome
 - Edge